sarahsaeed-tarining/sd5gsim/README.md

 SD5GSim is a network simulator to simulate network performance under different circumstances using different simulation parameter.

 # INSTALLATION AND RUNNING
-To install SD5GSim, you can use the following command:
+To install SD5GSim, you can use the following command on your command prompt:

 **pip install sd5gsim==0.2**